vidrovr-dev/sdk-python/docs/source/feeds.rst

 Creating and reading feed schedules
 -----------------------------------

-To create a new schedule, or retrieve scheudle details, for a feed, you can use the vidrovr.resources.feeds.FeedSchedule object along with the FeedScheduleModel data object:
+To create a new schedule, or retrieve schedule details, for a feed, you can use the vidrovr.resources.feeds.FeedSchedule object along with the FeedScheduleModel data object:

 .. autopydantic_model:: vidrovr.resources.feeds.FeedScheduleModel